“Through his work with his own company, Moontrane Media Group,

 Mr. Shaw has himself become a crusader for artists’ rights.”

-Woody Shaw III is a producer, cultural curator, archivist, and the administrative and artistic director of the legacies of his late father, trumpet innovator and composer Woody Shaw (1944-1989), and his step-father, legendary tenor saxophonist and Academy Award nominated actor Dexter Gordon (1923-1990).
-He is also founder of MOONTRANE MEDIA GROUP, LLC — a digital media, creative production, and arts management consulting company in New York City.
+Woody Louis Armstrong Shaw III is an entrepreneur, producer, cultural curator, archivist, and the creative and executive director of the legacies of his late father, trumpet innovator and composer Woody Shaw (1944-1989), and his step-father, legendary tenor saxophonist and Academy Award nominated actor Dexter Gordon (1923-1990).
+He is also founder of MOONTRANE MEDIA GROUP, LLC — a digital media, creative production, and management consulting agency in New York City.